davidjuliancaldwell/artifactRejection/README.md

 ### Processing of Electrical Stimulation Related Human Electrophysiologic Data

-This is the readme file for the processing of stimulation related data in human electocorticography datasets.
-The data is written in MATLAB, and should require no special packages for use.
+This is the readme file for the processing of stimulation related data in human electocorticography and deep brain stimulation datasets.
+The code is written in MATLAB.
 This is distributed as a MATLAB package, so simply download the package, and place it on the path.
 Only the root path is necessary, e.g. addpath '/path/to/artifactRejection', as all required functions are within the project.
 [MATLAB](https://www.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html "MATLAB Packages") packages operate like namespaces (see link).

 To use example data and to have all of the code required to perform the processing, clone the github repository, and download the data in the google drive link below.
 To run the code on the example data, place the data linked below in a folder named **+data** .